Fullmeals.

 Step 9: Steam the Snack Balls

 Lightly grease a steamer plate with oil.
-Arrange the coated banana balls on the plate, ensuring they are not overcrowded.
-Steam for until cooked through.
+Arrange the coated banana balls on the plate, ensuring they are not overcrowded. for until cooked through.

 Step 10: Serve